jmbehlmann/reddit-playlistify/README.md

      The application will open a browser window which will prompt you to authorize with Spotify.
 After granting access, you will be redirected to a URL.
 Copy the full URL and paste it into the terminal when prompted.

      The application will gather comments from the specified Reddit thread, extract album references, search for these albums on Spotify, create a playlist, and add the albums to that playlist.
+Nice!

 ## Dependencies